 Washington State Fair (Puyallup Fair) Information

-Important: Due to changes at the Fair, the PNNA only had a display and info table from September 11 to 22, 2019 – the second half of the Fair.
-We hope to have a display for the entire Fair again in 2020; we’ll let you know.
+Due to changes at last year’s Fair, the PNNA only had a display and info table from Sept.
+11 to 22, 2019 – the second half of the Fair.
+However, we plan to have a display for the entire Fair again in 2020 (but see note above).

 Message (2019) by PNNA Fair Chairman Rick Schulz: